rojberr/data-analytics-best-players/README.md

 This project took me 2-3 days, and was done mostly after my job, as extra work. ^^ Feel free to comment, collaborate or express your opinion!
+This database could be remade to avoid repetitions and upgrade relations between them.